pokt-network/pocket/docs/contributing/contribution/development.md

 ## Merge Blockers

-- Issue PRs will be selected for running a subset of the Testing Regression suite and require all test to be green before being merged.
+- Issue PRs will require to pass a subset of the Testing Regression suite and require all test to be green before being merged.
-- Issue PRs will require having all the comments reviewed and checked by both commenter and developer.
+- Issue PRs will require having all the comments reviewed and resolved by both commenter and developer.
 - Issues PRs will require at lease 2 approvals from any contributor to unblock merging to the integration branch.

 ## Merge and Issue Close